 Originally known as the American Association of Retired Persons, AARP is the largest membership organization in the United States.
 Seniors rely on AARP for advice, product discounts, and lobbying efforts to advance the interests of older Americans.
-A recent article in Fortune asks whether some of AARP’s endorsements might further the organization’s own financial interest rather than the interests of its members.
+A June 2022 article in Fortune asks whether some of AARP’s endorsements might further the organization’s own financial interest rather than the interests of its members.

 As a nonprofit organization, AARP is entitled to raise revenue, provided that it spends its money in ways that advance a community benefit consistent with the organization’s purpose.
 AARP’s broad purpose is to enhance the quality of life for people as they age.
 To further that goal, AARP Services acts as “an advocate in the marketplace for the 50 and over population.”

 Given the organization’s wide reach, AARP’s endorsement or approval can be a boon to businesses.
 When AARP earns royalties from endorsements, the endorsements also benefit AARP.
 As long as AARP bases endorsements on objective measures of quality rather than the amount of royalties it might earn, there is arguably nothing wrong with AARP earning revenues that it will spend on services to benefit its members.